AshishMaheshwari1/CoinMarketCap/README.md

 * Cucumber
 * RestAssured

+# Setup
+* Import project as a maven project
+* Update Browser in config.properties file
+* Update test data in featue file if required
+* Run Individual feature file or run both using test runner class

 # FrontEnd test
 Frontend test are covered in "UIScenario.Feature".
 To exeute only frontend test run UIRunner.java under testrunners folder